Brazil holds historic election with Lula against Bolsonaro

 But he is also remembered for his administration’s involvement in vast corruption scandals that entangled politicians and business executives.

+Social worker Nadja Oliveira, 59, said she voted for da Silva and even attended his rallies, but since 2018 votes for Bolsonaro.

+“Unfortunately the Workers’ Party disappointed us.
+It promised to be different,” she said in Brasilia.

-Marialva Santos Pereira, 47, said she would vote for the former president for the first time since 2002.
+Others, like Marialva Pereira, are more forgiving.
+She said she would vote for the former president for the first time since 2002.

 “I didn’t like the scandals in his first administration, never voted for the Workers’ Party again.
-Now I will, because I think he was unjustly jailed and because Bolsonaro is such a bad president that it makes everyone else look better.”
+Now I will, because I think he was unjustly jailed and because Bolsonaro is such a bad president that it makes everyone else look better,” said Pereira, 47.

 Speaking after casting his ballot in Sao Bernardo do Campo, the manufacturing hub in Sao Paulo state where he was a union leader, da Silva recalled that four years ago he was imprisoned and unable to vote.